Andretalyss/GitLab-Runners-AWS-EC2/README.md

   8. Add machine build options in the section MachineOptions

   - Add the following settings through your AWS resources:
+  - OBS: If use amazonec2-access-key and amazonec2-secret-key, it is not necessary to use amazonec2-iam-instance-profile.
+But as a good practice, I recommend using roles.

   ```
       "amazonec2-access-key= YOURACESSKEY ",
       "amazonec2-secret-key= YOURSECRETKEY ",
+      "amazonec2-iam-instance-profile=YOUR-ROLE",  #  If not set access and secrets keys.
       "amazonec2-region= YOUR-REGION ",
       "amazonec2-zone= YOUR-REGION-ZONE ",
       "amazonec2-vpc-id=vpc-YOUR-VPC-ID",